 How to Register for Classes

-This page will teach you how to search for, add, drop, and swap courses on InsideCBU.
+First, you need to learn how to search for, add, drop, and swap courses on InsideCBU.
+Work through the tabs below before building your first semester schedule.

 - How to Add a Course

-6. Change the Section Status to OPEN.
-This will prevent closed courses from appearing in your search results.
+6. Scroll down and change the Section Status to OPEN.
+This will prevent closed courses from appearing in your search results and make your enrollment easier.

 7. In the Course Code field type in the course code of the class you would like to add.
 The course code contains only letters and numbers, no spaces or hyphens.